 Megan Watson Fairbourn just completed her 15th year teaching, 11 of those years working in the Davis School District.
 For the past 13 years, she taught either seventh or eighth grade math in the junior high setting.
 In 2017, Megan will start a new endeavor teaching Secondary II Math at Northridge High School in Layton, Utah.
 In 2004, she was voted Teacher of the Year by her peers and received the same award in 2015.
 Megan has served as the chairperson for Joint Staff Support Committee for two years and was the Math liaison for Local Case Management Team for three years.
 Recently, Megan participated on the Utah State Secondary Math Leadership Team, helping to create an online class for teachers in Utah to take if they wish to create Professional Learning Communities.
 She also has taught two district Professional Development classes on how to develop Professional Learning Communities.
 Megan coached the girls’ basketball teams for four years, was the Danceline coach and sponsor one year, cheerleading coach and sponsor one year and yearbook sponsor one year.
 She helped pilot a math software program for the STEM Action Center in the Governor’s Office, which included presenting the results of the pilot program to the State Legislature.
 Megan earned a Bachelor’s in Elementary Education from Brigham Young University and a Master’s in Educational Leadership from Western Governor’s University.
 She has a Level 2 Math Endorsement and an English as a Second Language Endorsement and is working towards her Level 3 Math Endorsement.

-Deborah has spent her eight year career in Granite School District (Salt Lake County), spending time in the Young Parent Program for teen mothers, Kennedy Junior High and Hunter High School, where she serves as Department Chair.
-She currently teaches Honors Geography, AP European History and U.S. History.
+Deborah has spent her nine year teaching career in Granite School District (Salt Lake County), spending time in the Young Parent Program for teen mothers, Kennedy Junior High, and Hunter High School.
+She currently teaches Geography, Honors Geography, and AP European History.
+She also serves as the Social Studies Department Chair and as a member of the school Leadership Team.
 Her education includes a Social Science Composite undergraduate degree from Brigham Young University and a Masters of Arts in Education with an emphasis in Curriculum and Instruction from the University of Phoenix.
-Deborah achieved National Board Certification in 2015, is a member of the Utah Council for the Social Studies and mentors new teachers.
+Deborah achieved National Board Certification in Social Studies-History at the Adolescent Young Adult level in 2015.
+Deborah leads the mentoring program in her school, working with new teachers.
+She also actively supports teachers working towards National Board certification by co-facilitating the Utah Education Associations’ Jump Start program.

 Kelly has been a classroom teacher in the elementary grades for 20 years.
 Her first 14 were spent in various positions in Texas.
 The remaining years have been in Utah teaching in the Jordan and Canyons School Districts.
 She is certified in her district as an ELL instructor and enjoys challenging her students both academically and as future leaders.
 She graduated with a B.S. in Education from Texas State University and has an M.Ed. from Westminster College in Salt Lake City.